plinss/acmebot/README.md

 When using remote DNS updates, all configured TLSA records will be verified and updated as needed on each run.

+Configured certificate transparency logs will be queried and SCT files will be updated as necessary.

 All certificates and private keys will normally be processed on each run, to restrict processing to specific private keys (and their certificates),